Stroke Rehabilitation and Stroke Homecare in East Lancashire and Ribble Valley

 "The service was really helpful, responding at short notice to my relative’s urgent need.
 Staff were professional, reliable, caring and quickly established a good rapport.
 Would heartily recommend Right at Home to other people."

-Identifying high blood pressure is important and easily done by a GP, who can prescribe medication and recommend lifestyle changes to reduce blood pressure to normal levels.
-Unchecked, high blood pressure is a high contributing factor to stroke.
+It’s important to identify high blood pressure.
+Ask your GP to check your blood pressure regularly.
+Doctors can then monitor your status, prescribe medication if required, and encourage lifestyle changes to reduce blood pressure to normal levels.
+Unchecked, high blood pressure is a high contributing factor.

 The best strategy for controlling and preventing high blood pressure is to begin with lifestyle changes.
-For seniors, this often means a combination of light exercise, healthy diet and medication.
+For older adults, this often involves a combination of light exercise, a healthy diet and medication.

-Right at Home can prepare a customised hypertension programme to promote a healthier lifestyle, including:
+At Right at Home East Lancashire and Ribble Valley, our CareGivers can devise a personalised hypertension programme should you need one.
+We’ll help to promote a healthier way of life, including:

 - Development of a light exercise schedule